 Periodontal (gum) disease affects millions of adults in the US, and it is the leading cause of tooth loss for patients over the age of 35.
 Traditionally, gum disease is treated with more thorough cleanings and more frequent checkups.
-At Stephen H. Grossman, DMD Periodontics & Dental Implants in Acton and Newton Centre, we offer patients advanced periodontal therapy using dental lasers to remove infection and promote healing.
+At Stephen H. Grossman, DMD Periodontics & Dental Implants in Acton, we offer patients advanced periodontal therapy using dental lasers to remove infection and promote healing.
 If you suffer from advanced periodontal disease, contact our team to schedule a consultation.
 Dr. Grossman will work with you to create a personalized treatment plan to fully renew oral health.

 Periodontal Laser Scaling & Root Planing

 Two of the most common laser dentistry treatments for gum disease suffers are scaling and root planing.
 These two treatments are typically performed at the same time.
 Laser scaling allows us to remove damaged gum tissue as well as plaque and tartar buildup below the gum line.
 Root planing smooths the surfaces of tooth roots to reduce the risk for further buildup of plaque and tartar.
 These treatments are traditionally completed using metal tools that can cause significant irritation and damage to soft tissue.
 Laser treatment makes these procedures completely painless, reduces risk for infection, and promotes complete, comfortable healing.